tenstorrent/tt-metal/best_practices.md

 - **Encapsulation**: Improves encapsulation by hiding implementation details.
 - **Maintainability**: Simplifies code maintenance by separating interface from implementation.

-## 13. Avoid `using namespace std;` in Headers
+## 13. Avoid `using namespace` in Headers

 ### Practice
-Never write `using namespace std;` in header files.
+Never write `using namespace` in header files.
+The worst example which should be avoided in 100% cases is `using namespace std;`.

 ### Explanation
-Including `using namespace std;` in header files can lead to namespace pollution and conflicts, making the codebase harder to manage and increasing the risk of name collisions.
+Including `using namespace` in header files can lead to namespace pollution and conflicts, making the codebase harder to manage and increasing the risk of name collisions.

 ### Motivation
 - **Namespace Pollution**: Prevents namespace pollution and reduces the risk of name collisions.